two-spotted grass bug

 Description

-Two-spotted grass bug is a soft-bodied, colorful, plant bug.
+Two-spotted grass bug is an exotic, soft-bodied, colorful, plant bug.
 It is small for a true bug (suborder Heteroptera) but fairly large for a plant bug (family Miridae).
 It is native to Europe and was introduced into North America, where it is now widespread.
 It is uncommon in Minnesota.
 It is considered a minor agricultural pest, attacking several cereal crops, especially wheat.

 The head is shorter than the first segment of the thorax (prothorax) and much shorter than the antennae.
 It is black in front and at the back, yellow or yellowish-green at the top.
 The light area at the top usually extends to the edges of the compound eyes and often extends in a narrow strip to the back of the head.
 There are two large compound eyes and no simple eyes (ocelli).
 The mouth parts take the form of a long, 4-segmented beak that projects downward and is optimized for piercing and sucking.
 The antennae are long and yellow tinged with black.